-In INTERLACE SYNC, R4, R6 and R7 must be programmed as per a 50Hz screen.
-R9 must be programmed with the value N-1 if N represents the number of line(s) of a vertical character.
+In INTERLACE SYNC, R9 must be programmed with the value N-1 if N represents the number of lines(s) of a vertical C4 character.
+R4, R5, R6 and R7 must be programmed by considering that C4 characters contain n line(s) each.